luhtonen/learning-akka-video/README.md

 This course suppose to provide the foundation in Akka that will enable to develop excellent applications and services with this toolkit.

+In the README files to my examples I will discuss the issues, which I found important but which are not mentioned in the videos.

 ## Contents
 Chapter 1: [Exploring the Akka World](hello-akka)
 Chapter 2: [Playing with Actors](playing-with-actors)